How Does Multi-Touch Attribution Work? And What Convinced the Customer to Buy?

 Full-path attribution model: The assumption here is that the four key touchpoints—first touch, lead creation, opportunity creation, and close—are responsible for the bulk of the success.
 Attribution for each of these components is weighted at 22.5 percent.
 The remaining 10 percent attribution is distributed among lesser touchpoints.
 Post-stage marketing initiatives are also typically measured within this model.

 Custom attribution model: In a custom model, every touchpoint has its own assigned attribution percentage based on historical data.
 Organizations typically use the full path as a baseline and customize to meet their reporting needs.
+Learn about the Treasure Data Multi-touch attribution model with Shapley Values.

 While multi-touch is undoubtedly more helpful than single-touch, and full path can provide more precise data for planning, reporting, and resource allocation, it’s not as easy as snapping your fingers and calling it done.
 These challenges need to be accounted for, and we need to be real about how accurate our attribution can be.